 Work experience and employment

-Around 700,000 people in the UK have autism and yet just 16% of autistic adults are in full time paid employment.
+Around 700,000 people in the UK are autistic and yet just 29% of autistic adults are in full or part-time paid employment.

 Increasingly employers are starting to understand the benefits of a neurodiverse workforce – and are seeking employees who can offer different ways of thinking and problem-solving.

-Ambitious about Autism runs an award-winning programme called Autism Exchange for autistic people aged 16-25 providing opportunities to access paid work experience with the Civil Service and other leading organisations and companies.
+We run an award-winning programme called Employ Autism for autistic people aged 16-25.
+The programme provides opportunities to access paid work experience with leading organisations and companies.

-The impact of Autism Exchange on the young people who take part cannot be underestimated.
-It shows them they can thrive in a workplace that supports them, and gives them the confidence to kick-start their career journey.
+The impact of Employ Autism on the people who take part cannot be underestimated.
+It shows them they can thrive in a workplace that supports them and gives them the confidence to kick-start their career journey.

 Discover more information related to this topic area.